19hours/sg-statutes/Acts/Chit Funds Act.md

 (2) The Minister may at any time direct the Authority to make an investigation, under conditions of secrecy, of the books, accounts and transactions of a chit fund company, if he has reason to believe that the chit fund company is carrying on its business in a manner detrimental to the interests of its subscribers and other creditors or has insufficient assets to cover its liabilities to the public, or is contravening the provisions of this Act or the regulations made thereunder.

-(3) The Authority may appoint any auditor, other than the auditor appointed by the chit fund company under section 205 of the Companies Act [Cap.
-50], to exercise the powers of the Authority under subsections (1) and (2).
+(3) The Authority may appoint any auditor, other than the auditor appointed by the chit fund company under section 205 of the Companies Act (Cap.
+50), to exercise the powers of the Authority under subsections (1) and (2).

 (4) For the purpose of an inspection or investigation under this section, a chit fund company shall afford the Authority access to its books, accounts and documents and shall give such information and facilities as may be required to conduct the investigation:

 Provided that those books, accounts and documents shall not be required to be produced at such times and at such places as shall interfere with the proper conduct of the normal daily business of that chit fund company.

-(5) If any book, account or document or information is not supplied in accordance with subsection (4), the chit fund company concerned shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000 and to a further fine of $250 for every day during which the default continues after conviction.
+(5) If any book, account or document or information is not supplied in accordance with subsection (4), the chit fund company concerned shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000 and, in the case of a continuing offence, to a further fine of $250 for every day during which the default continues after conviction.

-### Powers of Authority to issue orders after an inspection
+### Powers of Authority to issue orders after inspection

 50\.—(1) If the Authority finds upon an inspection under section 49 that the affairs of a chit fund company are being conducted in a manner likely to be detrimental to the interests of the subscribers or prejudicial to the interests of the chit fund company, the Authority may by order require the chit fund company to take such corrective action as the Authority considers to be necessary or require the chit fund company to discontinue such practices or procedures.